geffzhang/awesome-semantickernel/README.md

 - [Introduction to Semantic Kernel Planners for Seamless Orchestration](https://medium.com/@akshaykokane09/empowering-ai-with-semantic-kernel-planners-for-seamless-orchestration-1c7ad35f2337)
 - [Semantic Kernel Planner 101](https://blog.baeke.info/2023/06/01/semantic-kernel-planner-101/)
 - [Using Planners in the SK Java Kernel](https://devblogs.microsoft.com/semantic-kernel/using-planners-in-the-sk-java-kernel/)
+- [UniversalLLMFunctionCaller](https://github.com/Jenscaasen/UniversalLLMFunctionCaller) A planner that integrates into Semantic Kernel to enable function calling on all Chat based LLMs (Mistral, Bard, Claude, LLama etc)

 ## Personas
 profiles that define the preferences and personality of Semantic Kernel, such as tone, style, and humor